Iscah

 Iscah (יִסְכָּה Yīskā; Ἰεσχά) is the daughter of Haran and the niece of Abraham in the Book of Genesis.
 The passage in which Iscah is mentioned is extremely brief.
 As a result rabbinical scholars have developed theories to explain it, typically adopting the claim that Iscah was an alternate name for Sarah (Sarai), the wife of Abraham, particularly that it denoted her role as a prophetess.

 The Babylonian Talmud connects the name Iscah to an Aramaic verbal rooting, meaning "to see".
 It connects the name with prophetic foresight.
 Modern scholars are not convinced by the Talmud's explanation, and Iscah's etymology is currently regarded as uncertain.

-"Iscah" is also believed to be the source of the name "Jessica", via a character in William Shakespeare's play The Merchant of Venice.
+"Iscah" may be the source of the name "Jessica", via a character in William Shakespeare's play The Merchant of Venice.

 Biblical text

 The only reference to Iscah is in a brief passage in the Book of Genesis:

-And Abram and Nahor took them wives: the name of Abram's wife [was] Sarai; and the name of Nahor's wife, Milcah, who is the daughter of Haran, who is also the father of Iscah.
+And Abram and Nahor took them wives: the name of Abram's wife [was] Sarai; and the name of Nahor's wife, Milcah, the daughter of Haran, the father of Milcah, and the father of Iscah.